EExpertIO/bare-metal-uart-isr/README.md

 # UART Driver with ISR
-## ISR for RX functionality only not DMA support
+## ISR for RX functionality only.
+No DMA support
 This driver uses interrupt to transmit data